Speedyy29/My-Daily-W/README.md

 ## Learn More

-This project was bootstrapped with Vite and uses modern React development practices.
+This project was created by Utkarsh and uses modern React development practices with Vite as the build tool.